 Keith Ferrazzi believes that the most valuable currency is social capital – defined information, expertise, trust and other value that exists in our relationships.
 Success in life is the people you meet and what you create together.
-“Networking” does not create magic – it is maximizing generosity and then letting your social seeds that you have planted grow.
-For example, a study of MBA students found no correlation between high grades and a successful life.
-However, they found a strong correlation between social skills and a successful life.
+Be generous and then let your social seeds grow.
+A study of MBA students found a strong correlation between social skills and a successful life.
 The more successful someone is at using language – both speaking and writing – the greater the chances.

 MENTORS.
-Studies have shown that those we associate with have a major impact on our lives.
+Those we associate with have a major impact on our lives.
 At every step of his career, Ferrazzi has looked for successful people to ask for help and guidance.
 You should not be afraid to ask stupid questions.
 It is important to be able to ask for help but also to dare to take help.

 TANGIBLE AND INTANGIBLE ASSETS.
-We should be open to working for free if required.
+Be open to work for free if required.
 Many entrepreneurs work “for free” for a while and then reap the rewards afterwards.
 It is more important to build up assets than to strive for a high income.
 An asset can, for example, be shares in a company or ownership of a property – these are tangible.
-But knowledge and contacts are also assets.
-However, these the returns from these assets are more unclear.
+Knowledge and contacts are also assets.
 You build the strongest base for success if you have both a lot of tangible as well as intangible assets.

 ”In your twenties you learn, in your thirties you earn”.

 FREE AGENTS.
 People no longer get a job when they are 20 and have it for the rest of their lives.
 Today, everyone is a “free agent” and the social currency is very valuable for free agents.
-We are all “Me Inc.” and, according to Ferrazzi, must nurture our brands and constantly work with them.
+We are all “Me Inc.” and must nurture our brands and constantly work with them.
 We do this by focusing on what we can do that creates value for others.

 WEAK TIES AND STRONG TIES.
 “Weak ties ”are often more valuable than“ strong ties”.
 Those closest to each other within an area know what they can do for each other.
 It is the “weak ties” that can surprise us with interesting life changes.